Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 4. **Generate Final Label Files**:
    - For each image, bounding box coordinates and class IDs are finalized and saved as text files (`.txt`) for training with VietOCR.

+5. **Debug Visualization**:
+   - For each image, with their labels, a polygon of each class labels will be drawn as they visualizing the label post-processing, especially for verification and debugging purposes.
+   - Note that this shown that some automation labeling can be over / under lapping or incorrectly-positioned, however, not so many shows this.

 ---

 ### Step 5: Train the VietOCR Model